 Kontoor is a global lifestyle apparel company focused on the design, manufacturing, sourcing, marketing and distribution of a portfolio of brands.
-Approximately 68% of our workforce is located in Latin America and Mexico, 20% is located in the U.S., and 12% is located in the Asia-Pacific Countries (APAC) and Europe, Middle East and Africa (EMEA) regions.
+Approximately 68% of our workforce is located in Latin America and Mexico, 20% is located in the U.S., and 12% is located in the Asia-Pacific Countries (APAC) and Europe.
+Middle East and Africa (EMEA) regions.

 As required by SEC rules, we are reporting the ratio of the annual total compensation of our CEO to the annual total compensation of our "median employee."
 The latter is an estimate calculated consistent with SEC rules, based on our payroll and employment records and the methodology described below.
 SEC rules allow a variety of methodologies and exclusions and permit reasonable estimates and assumptions.
-Kontoor has a large global workforce, with approximately 9,300 employees in Latin America and Mexico performing manufacturing and production-based roles as of December 31, 2023.
+Kontoor has a large global workforce, with approximately 9,300 employees in Latin America and Mexico performing manufacturing and production-based roles as of December 30, 2023.

-To identify our median employee for fiscal 2023, we began by identifying all of the employees in our active global employee population as of September 30, 2023, which comprised [] full-time, part-time, temporary, and seasonal employees in [] countries throughout the world.
-Of that population, [] were U.S. employees and [] were non-U.S. employees.
-Under the de minimis exemption provided by the SEC rules, we excluded all of our approximately 60 employees based in Spain, which represented less than 5% of our total workforce.
-After excluding the employees based on Spain, we determined the identity of our median employee from a population of [] employees, [] of which were U.S. employees and [] of which were non-U.S. employees.
+To identify our median employee for fiscal 2023, we began by identifying all of the employees in our active global employee population as of September 30, 2023, which comprised 13,336 full-time, part-time, temporary, and seasonal employees in 25 countries throughout the world.
+Of that population, 2,791 were U.S. employees based in India, and 5 employees based in Sweden, which represented less than 5% of our total workforce.
+After excluding the employees based in India and Sweden, we determined the identity of our median employee from a population of 13,303 employees, 2,791 of which were U.S. employees and 10.512 of which were non-U.S. employees.

-We then ranked all of the employees in this population by their total cash compensation - a combination of salary and overtime (paid on an hourly, weekly, biweekly or monthly basis) plus a variety of other cash-based incentive pay (including bonuses and other types of production based pay typical for their respective positions) - received during the nine-month period ended September 30, 2023.
+We then ranked all of the employees in this population by their total cash compensation - a combination of salary and overtime (paid on an hourly, weekly, biweekly or monthly basis) plus a variety of other cash-based incentive pay (including bonuses and other types of production based pay typical for their respective positions) -- received during the nine-month period ended September 30, 2023.
 We did not annualize the compensation of employees included in the calculation who were hired during the nine-month period but who were not employed for the full period.
 Total cash compensation of employees paid in foreign currencies was converted into U.S. dollars using the applicable currency exchange rate in effect as of September 29, 2023.
-We did not make any cost-of-living adjustments.
+We did not make any cost-of-living adjustments

-Based on the process described above, we determined that our fiscal 2023 median employee was a full-time, Mexico-based production operator whose fiscal 2023 annual total compensation was \$[], calculated in accordance with the requirements of the Summary Compensation Table.
-Our CEO received \$[] in annual total compensation for the same period.
-Therefore, the ratio of the fiscal 2023 annual total compensation of our CEO to the fiscal 2023 annual total compensation of our median employee was estimated to be [].
+Based on the process described above, we determined that our fiscal 2023 median employee was a full-time, Mexico-based production operator whose fiscal 2023 annual total compensation was \$8,044, calculated in accordance with the requirements of the Summary Compensation Table.
+Our CEO received \$9,941,061 in annual total compensation for the same period.
+Therefore, the ratio of the fiscal 2023 annual total compensation of our CEO to the fiscal 2023 annual total compensation of our CEO to the fiscal 2023 annual total compensation of our certain the same period. was estimated to be 1,236:1.